 It will provide learning across the curriculum and children will be expected to spend a similar amount of time completing this as they would spend learning in school.

 If a whole class is self-isolating, the school will use a combination of live teaching (providing the teacher is not unwell) using Microsoft Teams and the pupil login area of our website.

 Scenario C –

-If there is a whole school closure or national lockdown and schools are only open to vulnerable or key worker children, then school will continue to provide a mix of live teaching and curriculum content on our website.
+If there is a whole school closure or national lockdown and schools are only open to vulnerable or key worker children, then school will continue to provide a mix of live teaching and curriculum content on Teams and our website.